-I am not going to further analyse this concept.
-My claim is that in decision aiding contexts it appears an interaction space (for at least two actors: the client and the analyst) characterised by a meta-object which is the "consensual construction of a client's concern representation" through the use of the technical and methodological skills of the analyst and the domain knowledge of the client.
-Such an hypothesis implies that the two actors engage themselves in a decision process, that is the decision aiding process is a special type of decision process.
+My claim is that in decision aiding situations appears an interaction space (for at least two actors: the client and the analyst) characterised by a meta-object which is the "consensual construction of a client's concern representation".
+Such a construction is based on the methodological knowledge and the technical skills of the analyst as well as the domain knowledge of the client.
+Such an hypothesis implies that the two actors engage in a decision process, that is the decision aiding process is a special type of decision process.